PUPPY SOCIALISATION CLASS

 Puppy training begins the moment you bring your new puppy home.
 Many years ago I started pre- training puppy socialisation for puppies to meet up before they were allowed to go out walking.
 Pups are usually under 12 weeks and these puppy sessions are held at the veterinary practice.
 I have encouraged many vet practices to have their own puppy social groups and then the pups can come to my classes afterwards benefiting from the experience of meeting other dogs in a controlled way.
 It is a great place to identify issues of fear and where handling can be started.

-I run the Drake Veterinary Practice, Yelverton (www.drakevet.co.uk) puppy socialising and we allow puppies from other practices to come and join in at a small charge which usually is put in the charity box.
-Drake vet clients have the puppy socialising groups as part of their inoculation package and have a voucher to give them a £5 discount on my training packages.
+I run the Drake Veterinary Practice, Yelverton (www.drakevet.co.uk) puppy socialising on a Friday at 12.30 and we allow puppies from other practices to come and join in at a small charge.
+Drake vet clients have the puppy socialising groups as part of their inoculation package and depending on the package they do they have a voucher for a £5 discount on my training packages.

 I have taught many nurses over the years in veterinary practices to enable the practice to have their own puppy socialising groups and do regular updates for them when they need it.